Curated Datasets

 Hepatotoxicity | 5177 | Several classification endpoints for hepatotoxicity are provided at standard or dose-based thresholds.
 Activity is the main endpoint.
 Endpoints labeled H-* represent Human data and PC-* represent Pre-Clinical rat data.
 The abbreviations used include: CC – clinical chemistry, HC – hepatocellular injury, HT – hepatotoxicity, HB – hepatobiliary injury, and MF – morphological findings. | Mulliner et al. | Compiled from multiple public toxicology databases, including the U.S. FDA’s Liver Toxicity Knowledge Base (LTKB), EMEA, LiverTox, and published scientific literature, with a focus on liver toxicity endpoints in both humans and animals. |

-High Production Volume | 1672 | Activity_HPV (All chemicals fall under the HPV category) | Chung et al. | U.S. EPA HPV Challenge Program's chemical database was used for collection. |
+High Production Volume chemicals | 1672 | Activity_HPV (All chemicals fall under the HPV category) | Chung et al. | U.S. EPA HPV Challenge Program's chemical database was used for collection. |

 Httk_ADME_Parameters | 1449 | Human CLint (intrinsic clearance) in µL/min/10^6 cells, Human Fu (fraction unbound), Rat CLint (intrinsic clearance) in µL/min/10^6 cells, and Rat Fu (fraction unbound) | High-Throughput Toxicokinetics | The HTTK dataset, developed by the U.S. EPA, contains high-throughput toxicokinetic data and models covering pharmaceuticals and environmental chemicals.
-It includes in vitro measurements like plasma protein binding and hepatic clearance rates, as well as species-specific physiological data such as tissue volumes and blood flow rates. |
+It includes in vitromeasurements like plasma protein binding and hepatic clearance rates, as well as species-specific physiological data such as tissue volumes and blood flow rates. |

-Natural Products | 2479 | Activity_NP (All chemicals fall under the natural product category) | Chung et al. | The natural products dataset from the traditional Chinese medicine systems pharmacology database and analysis platform (TCMSP) database, was curated. |
+Natural products | 2479 | Activity_NP (All chemicals fall under the natural product category) | Chung et al. | The natural products dataset from the traditional Chinese medicine systems pharmacology database and analysis platform (TCMSP) database, was curated. |

 Pesticides | 1009 | Activity_Pesticides (All chemicals fall under the pesticide category) | Chung et al. | Collected from literature and public databases including U.S. EPA CompTox Chemistry Dashboard. |